ome/napari-ome-zarr/README.md

     napari "https://uk1s3.embassy.ebi.ac.uk/idr/zarr/v0.3/9836842.zarr/"

 If a dialog in napari pops up, encouraging you to choose a reader, choose ``napari-ome-zarr`` and click OK.
+You can stop it happening with addition of ``--plugin napari-ome-zarr`` as in the example below.

 To open a local file::